 Flora of Miami

-Top Native Plants for Attracting Butterflies in Miami
+Top Native Plants to Attract Butterflies in Miami.

 1. Firebush (Hamelia patens)